-Find a good web host that offers at least a 30-day money back guarantee.
+Find a good web host that offers at least a 30-day money-back guarantee.
 However, do NOT sign up for a term even with a grace period until you are absolutely 100% happy.
 I like to recommend paying monthly for a year so that it gives me enough time to try them out.
-Once your year is up, then you can consider opting in for a longer term.
-Just make sure you can back out any time with a refund, of whatever unused months remain.
+Once your year is up, then you can consider opting in for a longer-term.
+Just make sure you can back out any time with a refund, of whatever unused months remaining.

 Read their refund policy!

 Never Register or Keep Your Domain Name on the Host